 Respirators are a type of PPE used to prevent workers from inhaling small particles, including airborne transmissible or aerosolized infectious agents.
 They generally must be certified by the National Institute for Occupational Safety and Health (NIOSH).
 For the purposes of COVID-19, they are typically required for those employees who perform tasks that are at a high or very high risk of exposure, such as healthcare or emergency response workers.

 There are currently 22 OSHA-approved State Plans that cover the private sector.
 The State Plans must have standards and enforcement programs that are at least as effective as OSHA's and may have more stringent requirements.
 If you are covered by a State Plan, ensure compliance with its specific requirements.
+Additionally, some states have approved emergency regulations and laws to impose additional requirements for employers to protect employees from COVID-19.

 To help protect employees from COVID-19, all employers should comply with applicable OSHA standards, adhere to state and local rules and guidance, and develop and implement an infectious disease preparedness and response plan that considers and addresses the levels of risk associated with their employees' worksites and job tasks.